 Building a retail sales team that performs well, lasts long, and represents your brand with pride isn’t easy.

-At Oscar Isberian Rugs, a third-generation, family-owned rug retailer serving Chicago since 1920, the team sells rugs by building trust, relationships, and a lasting legacy.
+Owned by brothers Oscar and Sarkis Tatosian, Oscar Isberian Rugs is a third-generation rug retailer in Chicago, serving the city since 1920.
+The team sells rugs by building trust, relationships, and a lasting legacy.

 With staff who’ve stayed for decades and a philosophy rooted in service over policy, their story offers a model for independent retailers focused on building a retail team that leads with true values.

-Learn five retail sales team tips from Oscar and Sarkis Tatosian, backed by real, actionable lessons from their century-old business.
+Learn eight retail sales team tips backed by real, actionable lessons from their century-old business.

 1. Hire for the Long Haul

-The team at Oscar Isberian Rugs prioritizes hiring people who align with the company’s values and vision for the long term.
+The team at Oscar Isberian Rugs prioritizes hiring people who align with the company’s long-term values and vision.
 As a result, team members stay for decades.
 The company is home to employees who’ve been with them for 20 to 40 years, including sales associates, service coordinators, and even warehouse and delivery staff.
 That level of loyalty is rare in retail.

 Many hires have come through referrals and longstanding community-centered relationships, which reinforces a culture of trust and reliability.